Creative Writing Genres: Their Driving Force and ImpactMar 01, 2020

-'In everything that can be called art there is a quality of redemption.
+In everything that can be called art there is a quality of redemption.
 It may be pure tragedy, if it is high tragedy, and it may be pity and irony, and it may be the raucous laughter of the strong man.
 But down these mean streets a man must go who is not himself mean, who is neither tarnished nor afraid.
 The detective in this kind of story must be such a man.
 He is the hero, he is everything.
 He must be a complete man and a common man and yet an unusual man.
 He must be, to use a rather weathered phrase, a man of honor, by instinct, by inevitability, without thought of it, and certainly without saying it.
-He must be the best man in his world and a good enough man for any world. (.. ) If there were enough like him, I think the world would be a very safe place to live in, and yet not too dull to be worth living in."
+He must be the best man in his world and a good enough man for any world. (...)
+If there were enough like him, I think the world would be a very safe place to live in, and yet not too dull to be worth living in.

 So, the paradox afoot here is that an unsafe world has as its driving force a safe pair of hands.
 Try to compose one without this stoic hero?
 Not possible.

 Example: Alias Grace by Margaret Atwood

 Example: The Kite Runner by Khaled Hosseini

-Thus, paradoxically, a historical novel (with the exception of a historical romance) is driven by events or conditions of the present time.
+Thus, paradoxically, a historical novel (with the exception of a historical romance) is driven by events or conditions of the present time, despite the use of historical settings.
 An author may have something to say about the ways in which we discriminate and segregate groups, as did Victor Hugo and Margaret Atwood, and has no need to contrive a new or alternative world to present these recurrent themes as a simpler format pre-exists.

 Example: Slaughterhouse-Five by Kurt Vonnegut

-1984 by George Orwell (also Dystopian.)
+Example: Nineteen Eighty-Four by George Orwell (also Dystopian.)

-Anything is better than the way we live now, says the Sci-Fi writer.
-As with historical fiction, yet a shriller protest in the sense that sci-fi demands imagining, and enacting, the future now.
+Anything is better than the way we live now, says the science fiction writer.
+As with historical fiction, yet a shriller protest in the sense that science fiction demands imagining, and enacting, the future now.

-“The purpose of a writer is to keep civilization from destroying itself.”
-Albert Camus.
+The purpose of a writer is to keep civilization from destroying itself.

-Driving Force: the moral or spiritual quest.
+Driving force: the moral or spiritual quest

-Example: Disgrace by J.M Coetzee
+Example: Disgrace by J.M.
+Coetzee

 Example: Everyman by Philip Roth

 Example: The Good Soldier by Ford Madox Ford

-As I mentioned above, a literary novel is concerned with a laser-sharp focus on the moral enterprise of the hero, and how he or she becomes reconciled to their true place in the world.
+As I mentioned above, a literary novel is concerned with a laser-sharp focus on the moral enterprise of the hero.
+It examines a person’s life, and how he or she becomes reconciled to their true place in the world.